moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

 Getting Started
 ---------------
 Even though you haven't completed :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` ever, you can still run this tutorial's demo.
 But, it is suggested to start with steps in :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` for better understanding what's going on in this tutorial.
+In this section, we will walk through configuring the 3D sensors on your robot with MoveIt.
+The primary component in MoveIt that deals with 3D perception is the Occupancy Map Updater.
+The updater uses a plugin architecture to process different types of input.
+The currently available plugins in MoveIt are:

+* The PointCloud Occupancy Map Updater: which can take as input point clouds (``sensor_msgs/msg/PointCloud2``)
+* The Depth Image Occupancy Map Updater: which can take as input Depth Images (``sensor_msgs/msg/Image``)

 How to create 3D Pointcloud Data for Octomap Creation
 ---------------------------------------------------------
 In this tutorial, you can use `previously recorded 3D pointcloud data <https://drive.google.com/file/d/1fPtDAtJKIiw2gpFOOwA2TrPZOfFU053W/view?usp=sharing>`_ or you can record your own bag file.
-For recording bag, firstly, it can be both run ``depth_camera_envrionment.launch.py`` and recorded bag using following commands.
+For recording bag, firstly, we can run ``depth_camera_envrionment.launch.py`` file and then record the bag using following commands.

 In shell 1, run this command: ::